ChrisMunozCodes/PixelVisionize/README.md

 AI image generator application using DALL·E generation technology.

 New contributers:
-1. Convert .env_sample to .env and insert your API KEY.
+1. Convert .env_sample to .env and insert your API KEY and PORT.

+Dependencies:
+openai
+express
+dotenv

+Dev Dependencies:
+nodemon